prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Image if specified has precedence over baseImage, tag and sha
+<p>image if specified has precedence over baseImage, tag and sha
 combinations.
 Specifying the version is still necessary to ensure the Prometheus Operator knows what version of Alertmanager is being configured.</p>